PeithonKing/my_blogs/src/pages/posts/bhab_na_ari.md

 ---

 But this afternoon, on the rooftop, my mother might not have been able to fully engage with her.
-She was busy with chores — washing clothes, watering plants — and the girl’s stories about her small hardships poured out from the higher rooftop.
+She was busy with chores — washing clothes, watering plants — and the little girl’s stories about her large hardships poured out from the higher rooftop.
 My mother wanted to listen, but she could only offer distracted half-smiles and gentle nods, caught between duty and desire.
 She got offended...

 "Jao tomar sathe aar kotha bolbo na.
 Ari!"<br>
 (Go I won't talk to u anymore!
 Friendship cancelled!)